 Can Your Employer Force You to Get Married to Get Employee Health Benefits?

 An employer obviously can not force you to get married, and a person should never get married just because they want health benefits.

 Do Domestic Partner Benefits Cost an Employer More Money?

 As shared by the Human Rights Campaign, several studies by Hewitt Associates provide data that has shown that the cost of unmarried spouses does not increase costs more than 1-3% for an employer and that the actual costs for domestic partner benefits are the same as those of married employee "spousal" benefits.

 Employee benefits are meant to attract and keep good employees, and maybe this is where the employer focus should be when they consider offering Domestic Partner Benefits.

 What to Do If You Need Domestic Partner Benefits and Your Employer Won't Provide Them

 If your employer does not provide domestic partner benefits, you could see if your partner's employer does.
 Failing this, you could look to find your own health benefits package from an insurer who offers Domestic Partner Health Insurance.
-Once you have alternate benefits, if they provide you better or more coverage, then after carefully reviewing the details and once your alternate coverage is in place you could request to sign a waiver of health insurance benefits and try and negotiate alternate compensation from your employer.
+Once you have alternate benefits, if they provide you better or more coverage, and after carefully reviewing the details you have the option to request to sign a waiver of health insurance benefits and try and negotiate alternate compensation from your employer.

 Can You Ask Your Employer to Add Domestic Partner Benefits to a Plan?